Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 > [!primary]
 >
-> This action is also available in TCP.
+> This action is also available in **TCP**.
 In this case, the destination farm type must be "tcp".
 >

+---

-### Available rules.
+### Available rules

 This call returns the list of rules available for TCP and HTTP routes, as well as the values expected for each of the fields.

-If a field is “null”, this means that no value is expected.
+If a field is “null,” this means that no value is expected.
 If an invalid value is entered, the API will return a validation error.

 > [!api]
 >